Red Sox vs. Rockies Player Props Betting Odds

 MLB Props Today: Boston Red Sox

-- The Red Sox will send Kutter Crawford (1-3) to the mound for his fifth start this season.
+- Garrett Whitlock (3-2) will take to the mound for the Red Sox and make his seventh start of the season.

+- He has earned a quality start two times in six starts this season.

+- Whitlock has started six games this season, and he's lasted five or more innings four times.
+He averages 5.3 innings per appearance.

 |Opponent